DaVinciGraph/next-auth-hashpack/README.md

 > 💡 the `pages/api/auth/hashpack.ts` path is not mandatory and the route can be created anywhere needed, the client knows about it in a way which would be explained in the following.

+> 💡 the request contains `network` in its body object.

 <br>

 ### Sign-in page